chostett/illuminesce/content/blog/posts/2025-06-20-Sociocracy-Pt2/index.md

 ## Vision guides the spirit, aims guide the work

-Also known as the “north star", vision is the “to-be” state of the world.
-In sociocracy, it is structured as a broad, *“We are dreaming of a world where it is true that...”* In product design, this vision is a narrower "the world as it exists *with your product in it."*
+In sociocracy, it is structured as a broad, *“We are dreaming of a world where it is true that...”*

-I found that sociocracy’s method of generating a “to-be” state proved to be much more open-ended about how these future states were achieved.
+I found that sociocracy’s method of generating a “to-be” state proved to be much more open-ended than product design.
 I liked this because “we make a new product or service and people buy it” isn’t always the solution to the world's problems.
-Sometimes, it’s implementing policy or education or starting a community space.
-While all of these involve design and creation, they aren’t limited to physical or digital products and services.
-There are many roads to changing the future, and we need not assume that selling a product is necessary to change it.
+Sometimes they aren’t limited to physical or digital products and services.

 There are a lot of dreams we had for the future, such as…